AICONSlab/HippMapp3r/docs/install.md

     To remove the environment

-        conda env remove --name dasher
+        conda env remove --name hippmapper

 2. Install dependencies

         pip install -e .[{option}] -process-dependency-links

-    If the computer you are using has a GPU, replace "option" with "dasher_gpu".
-Otherwise, replace it with "dasher"
+    If the computer you are using has a GPU, replace "option" with "hippmapper_gpu".
+Otherwise, replace it with "hippmapper"

 3. Test the installation by running

-        dasher --help
+        hippmapper --help

    To confirm that the command line function works, and

-        dasher
+        hippmapper

    To launch the interactive GUI.